IfeOlaitan/IfeOlaitan/README.md

 - 👋 Hi, I’m @IfeOlaitan
 - 👀 I’m interested in Design in Frontend Web Development
+- 👨🏽‍💻 I work with Tailwind, Vue and React
-- 🌱 I’m currently learning Vue and Typescript
+- 🌱 I’m currently learning Typescript
 - 📫 How to reach me - olaiyaifeoluwa.o@gmail.com

 <!---